azizi-zahra/azizi-zahra/README.md

 # Hi There!
 I'm Zahra Azizi ✨
- a passionate computer engineering student with a keen interest in back-end development.
+ A passionate computer engineering student with a keen interest in back-end development.
 I'm learning various programming languages and technologies, such as Java, Python, and C++.
 Furthermore, I strive to continually expand my knowledge and skills.
 I enjoy working on challenging projects and collaborating with others to bring ideas to life.

 ---